saadtariq001s/zero-shot-audio-classification/README.md

 ## Features
 - Data loading and preprocessing
 - Feature extraction from audio signals
-- Building and training a neural network for classification
+- Inferencing a neural network for classification
 - Evaluation and visualization of model performance

 ## Installation